trim21/go-phpserialize/readme.md

 So a malicious input like `a:100000000:{}` may become `make([]T, 100000000)` and consume high memory.

-If you have to decode some un-trusted bytes, make sure only decode then into fixed-length golang array or struct, never decode them to `interface`, `slice` or `map`.
+If you have to decode some un-trusted bytes, make sure only decode them into fixed-length golang array or struct, never decode them to `interface`, `slice` or `map`.